TylerStanish/bucko/server/README.md

 TODO
 - Auth
-- DB migrations (later please, not now)
+- Error handling (especially with schemas)

 Notes:
 - If you ever try to debug your tests, make sure to set your `PYTHONPATH` so imports work